 Dinner will be a simple buffet at Laban Rata Guesthouse.

-Overnight Laban Rata Guesthouse.
+Overnight at Laban Rata Guesthouse.

 Inclusions: